 Knowing what your child knows, understands, and is ready to learn next are important first steps in the talent development process.
 The right assessment will provide data you can use to apply for courses that meet your child's needs and plan for the future.

-Overview: CTD uses child-friendly tests that help determine a child’s readiness for CTD’s advanced enrichment classes and provides insights into emerging academic strengths.
+CTD uses child-friendly and internationally recognized standardized tests that help determine readiness for CTD's advanced enrichment classes, provide insights into emerging academic strengths, and resources that explain the test results.

 The Young Scholars Program, from the Jack Kent Cooke Foundation, is a selective five-year pre-college scholarship for high-performing middle school students with financial need, It is the largest scholarship of its kind in the nation.
 Young Scholars receive individualized academic advising, financial support, and a have an opportunity to apply to the foundation’s $40,000 per year College Scholarship.